antfu/refined-github-notifications/README.md

-# Refined Github Notifications
+# Refined GitHub Notifications

-This is a browser UserScript that enhances the GitHub Notifications (https://github.com/notifications) page.
+A browser UserScript that enhances the GitHub Notifications page.

+## Features

 > **Note**: It's opinionated to my own workflow.

-## Features

 - Add `target="_blank"` to all notifications
 - Refresh the page when going back to the tab after 1 min idle, so you got the latest notifications